dr-fischer/sop/Bruker 400 MHz NMR/sop_BrukerNMR.md

 ## Bruker 400 MHz NMR Spectrometer Operating Instructions
-112923MB03
+060724MB05

 ### Single Sample Analysis
 ## Software Startup and Acquisition
 1. The username for the computer is nmrsu.
 The password is "topspin."
 1. Sign in to the calendar if you have not already done so.
-1. Double-click the TopSpin 4.3.0. icon.
+1. Double-click the **TopSpin 4.4.0.** icon.
 A window similar to command prompt will open before TopSpin opens.
 1. Obtain a spinner and place your NMR sample tube inside.
 Use the depth gauge (with no force) to set your tube depth to the appropriate level.
 1. Place your prepared sample in an autosampler location.
 Take note of the number within the autosampler.
 Location 24 is reserved for the autocalibration sample and should never be removed.
 1. Under the "Acquire" tab select "Create Dataset."
 A new window will open.
 1. Within this window, give your experiment a name and number in "NAME" and "EXPNO", respectively.
+1. **Set the directory to be on the D drive**.
+Do not use spaces when making folders.
 1. Select your nuclei under from "Read parameterset" and then select your solvent beside "Set solvent".
 Click "OK".
 1. Insert your sample by clicking "Sample" followed by "Insert sample with sample changer."
 A new window will appear for you to enter the location of your sample.
 Once you click "OK", the sampler will insert your sample.
 1. With your sample inserted, click "Lock."
 A new window will appear where you will select your solvent and click "OK."
 The instrument will then initiate the locking process.